 What is the situation on ground in Sindh?

-How will Sindh Water and Agricultural Productivity project help the people of Sindh?
+How will the Sindh Integrated Health and Population Project help the people of Sindh?

 The Sindh Integrated Health and Population Project will help improve both the quality and utilization of basic reproductive, maternal, newborn, child and adolescent health and nutrition services.
 It will also help in rehabilitation and reconstruction of health infrastructure that was damaged in the floods, disrupting the delivery of these services.
 The project will improve access to quality healthcare services for people living in the vicinity of the selected government dispensaries in remote and peri-urban areas and in the flood-affected settlements in Sindh.

 The direct beneficiaries of the project will be the population, especially women and children, living in the areas supported by the Government Dispensaries, that provide free healthcare, and flood affected population living in the areas of health facilities damaged by floods in Sindh.